AyaMohamedNassar/E-Commerce/README.md

 ## Development Practices

 - **Version Control:** The project is managed with Git, ensuring that all changes are tracked, and the codebase remains clean and organized.
-- **Code Quality:** Emphasis is placed on writing clean, maintainable, and well-documented code.
-Best practices such as SOLID principles and DRY (Don't Repeat Yourself) are adhered to throughout the development process.
 - **Testing:** Both the frontend and backend are rigorously tested to ensure that the application is reliable and free of bugs.

 ## Conclusion